leroyle/debugging/SystemView/README.md

 -   Markers lets you custom instrument your code.
 You can tag the start and end of the instrumentation period via SEGGER_SYSVIEW_MarkerStart(Id) and  SEGGER_SYSVIEW_MarkerStart(Id), SystemView by default is to give these an id number.
 To map number to text you must call
 SEGGER_SYSVIEW_NameMarker(Id, “Text_To_Display”);

+### SystemView:
+These are the typical tasks I see within SystemView for my device application using the Wisblock/ and Adafruit runtimes

+* ISR 33:   timer task
+* ISR 55:   timer task
+* SysTick:  SysTick timer task
+* Scheduler:   task scheduler
+* usbd:  prio: 3  usb handler, called when you using prints
+* Callback: prio: 2 I do not see were this is used, SystemView does not show it used Adafruit had limited references, looks to be BLE callback related         https://forums.adafruit.com/viewtopic.php?f=53&t=136808&p=678116&hilit=Am
+* Idle:    RTOS required idle task, runs when there is nothing else to do
+* loop:  prio:  1  main user loop, handles all of the normal overhead, the MySensors.org interface, packing the sensor data for the LoRaWan processing, addes the message to the RTOS message queue. ( should separate the MySensors data handling into another task )
+* LORA: prio: 2  Internal to run Radio.IrqProcess(), new as of  version 2 of SX126x-Arduino, in V1 it was called a part of the user loop()
+* LoRaTsk: prio1   my LoRa task, waits for an available message in the message queue, handles the users LoRaWan communictionations, not to be confused with the runtimes handling of the protocol.

 ### Couple YouTube System View Videos
 * Jacob Beningo
 https://www.youtube.com/watch?v=1KQ0647NzCo